fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Buffered Area (bufferedArea)** text array – a string array of the well-known-text of the buffered work site areas.

-# Geospatial Document
+## GeoJson

-The geospatialDocument property of the ticket contains the geospatial information for the ticket in a GeoJson compatible form ([RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946)).
+The geoJson property of the ticket contains the geospatial information for the ticket in a GeoJson compatible form ([RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946)).
 This is an optional section, which can be null.
 The purpose of this section is to allow senders to transmit the geospatial information for a ticket in an open standard format that can be used in receiver's GIS systems.

 The geographic information for each ticket is a FeatureCollection containing at least two features.
 One feature will be the Excavation Site, and the second would be the Buffered Excavation Site.
 These features are differentiated by using a "objectType" property for the feature.
 Each feature will be identified as an "excavationSite" or a "bufferedSite".